 - Shop around and compare insurance rates with Zebra.Com the site compares more than 200 car insurance companies to find you the lowest rate.

 9. Refinance Your Home.

 If you are a homeowner and have been living in your home for a few years, refinancing can be a great option to help you save money, by lowering your monthly mortgage bill.
 There are things to consider before you refinance your home, first, you have to have a good credit score, mortgage rates today and your home equity.
-Refinancing your home can help you drop your mortgage insurance and by locking down a lower interest rate will result in a lower monthly mortgage bill.
-Other options to think about is wheater you’re eligible for home equity or cash out refinance.
+Refinancing your home can help you drop your mortgage insurance and locking down a lower interest rate will result in a lower monthly mortgage bill.
+Other options to think about are wheater you’re eligible for home equity or cash-out refinance.

 10. Cut your cable bill.

 Most people spend about $85 a month on cable TV, that is a lot of money.
 Try downsizing your cable package and calling your cable company to negotiate for a cheaper package.
 If that doesn’t work, then consider cutting the cord and switching to streaming services like HULU, NETFLIX OR Amazon Prime Video and lower your cable hill by half.

 Are you one of those people that have a hard time saying “NO”?
 Trust me I am guilty when it comes to saying NO, especially when I am in the store with my kids.
 “Mommy can you please please buy this toy for me please”?
 Sound familiar to you?
 Most of the time to get my kids to be quiet I will say yes just so I can get my shopping done.
 And as soon as we get home they will play with the toy for a few minutes and forget about it.
 So this past year, I have been saying NO more often, even if they want a little toy it still costs money, and trust me even those few dollars add up to your expenses.
 One thing I have been doing is hiding their old toys for a few months in the garage, and when they are bored I will bring them out and my kids and they get so excited as if I bought them new toys.